 Though symptoms are not always obvious and may not appear immediately, sometimes taking even several days.
 It’s important to understand what the symptoms are so you can identify the injury as soon as possible.
 Signs of whiplash can include the following:

 The term “whiplash” tends to be avoided by injury lawyers as it gained an association with false injury claims in recent years.
-Exaggerated or false personal injury claims have given injury law a bad name and thus the term “whiplash” is generally avoided by personal injury attorneys.
+Exaggerated or false personal injury claims have given injury law a bad name and thus the term “whiplash” is generally avoided by attorneys.
 In more professional settings, these injuries are referred to by more technical names, such as hyperextension/hyperflexion injury, myofascial injury, neck sprain, neck strain, or cervical strain/sprain.
 Regardless of the terminology specified, having a Las Vegas attorney on your side is important.

 After a collision of any sort, it’s important to seek medical attention to be sure you’re healthy.
 Even if it was a low-speed rear-end collision and even if there aren’t obvious signs of injury, you really ought to be checked out by a medical professional.
 If you are sent home after an initial screening and later develop new symptoms, be sure to seek medical attention as soon as possible – it often takes days to feel the effects of whiplash.